squid-cache/squid-cache.github.io/Features/Tproxy4.rst

  {i} NP: A dedicated squid port for tproxy is REQUIRED.
 The way TPROXYv4 works makes it incompatible with NAT interception, reverse-proxy acceleration, and standard proxy traffic.
 The '''intercept''', '''accel''' and related flags cannot be set on the same http_port with '''tproxy''' flag.

  * '''Obsolete''' --enable-tproxy option.
-Remains only for legacy v2.2 cttproxy support.
+Remains only for legacy v2.2 ctt proxy support.

 == Linux Kernel 2.6.28 Configuration ==

  /!\ Requires kernel built with the configuration options:
 {{{
+NF_CONNTRACK
 NETFILTER_TPROXY
 NETFILTER_XT_MATCH_SOCKET
 NETFILTER_XT_TARGET_TPROXY